Submissions for the 2019 awards are due June 28, 2019

 - Measurement of Outcome: How was outcome measured?
 What was the total number of people reached/affected by the program?
 What lessons did you learn, i.e., what could you have done better or would you do differently next time?
 What would you repeat next time.
 Please limit your response to 10,000 characters, which is about 1500 words.
 This section represents 15% of judging.

 GSCA recommends that you complete your answers offline using the worksheet provided below and then copying and pasting your answers into the form.
-Please note that formatting does not translate once the form is submitted, so please do not use bold, italics, bullet points, or special character formatting.
-Click here for a worksheet to use before completing the online form: Best Educational Program Worksheet
+However, the worksheet is for your use only as you organize your entry.
+You must submit your entry using the online form.
+You can download the submission worksheet here: Best Educational Program Worksheet

 We encourage you to submit supplemental materials such as: